Selective Pre-training for Private Fine-tuning: Introduction

-We begin with the formal definition of differential privacy. \begin{definition}[ $(\epsilon,\delta)$-Differential Privacy (DP) \citep{dwork2006calibrating}] A randomized algorithm $\mathcal{A}$ is ($\epsilon$,$\delta$)-differentially private if for any two neighboring datasets $D$ and $D'$, which differ in exactly one datapoint, and for every subset $\mathcal{S}$ of possible outputs: $ \textstyle{\Pr[\mathcal{A}(D) \in \mathcal{S}] \leq e^{\epsilon}\Pr[\mathcal{A}(D') \in \mathcal{S}] +\delta} $. \end{definition} In the context of deep learning, DP guarantees that the trained model {\em weights} are private with respect to a training dataset, and hence can be released publicly.
+\textbf{Private Deep Learning:} In the context of deep learning, DP guarantees that the trained model {\em weights} are private with respect to a training dataset, and hence can be released publicly.
 To train a deep learning model with privacy, the most popular method is to first release the gradients of an optimizer with differential privacy and then update the model with privatized gradients \citep{song2013stochastic, bassily2014differentially, AbadiCGMMTZ16}.
-Using the privatized gradients does not increase the privacy cost because of the \emph{post-processing} property of differential privacy \citep{algofound}.
 We follow the approach in \citet{AbadiCGMMTZ16} to make gradients differentially private. \citet{AbadiCGMMTZ16} augment each minibatch of gradients with per-example gradient clipping and Gaussian noise addition steps.
 The clipping step ensures that no one user's sample significantly changes the weights of the model and the noise added guarantees that the contribution of a single example is masked.
-At a high level, the privacy analysis in \citet{AbadiCGMMTZ16} proceeds by first showing that each release of the clipped and noisy gradient is differentially private for some privacy parameters, then applying the composition theorem of differential privacy across all the iterations.
-After obtaining the privatized gradients, we use Adam optimizer \citep{kingma2015adam} to update the models.